eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/development-view/data-bindings.md

 #### POLICY AND CONTRACT FOR THE GRAPH ASSET

-Policy and contract are described in the section [Contracts And Policies](./contracts-and-policies).
+All assets, including graph assets, must have a related policy and contract definition.
+These are described in the section [Contracts And Policies](./contracts-and-policies).